fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 ```

-We can brake that down a bit here:
+We can break that down a bit here:

 The `setup_repo!/1` was derived from the (create)[https://github.com/elixir-ecto/ecto/blob/master/lib/mix/tasks/ecto.create.ex]
 mix task.
 It just checks for the database file's existance, and creates it if the file